ycldingo/QTSummerSchool2021/README.md

   - Walking patterns
   - Project: Randomly walks in quantum and classical

-The _italic titles_ are the selected topics.
+Note: The _italic titles_ are the selected topics.